felipeemerson/gerencia-me/README.md

 # set gerenciame_jwtPrivateKey environment variable
 $ export gerenciame_jwtPrivateKey=YOUR_VALUE

-# Run the application in development mode
+# Run the application in development mode (must be inside the server folder)
 $ npm run dev
 ```
 ### Built With